bcaddy/Learning-Cpp-CUDA/CUDA Class/notes.md

 ## Kernel Launch Syntax
 - `myKernel<<<N,T>>> (args)`
 - the N,1 is the kernel launch configuration
 - N = number of blocks.
-Indicates how many blocks to launch
+Indicates how many blocks to launch.
+Can be of type dim3
-- T = Number of threads,
+- T = Number of threads, can be of type dim3
 - Hierarchy
   - Grid: all blocks and threads
   - Blocks, can contain threads